vpenso/scripts/docs/nixos/intro.md

 ### Installation

-Following example uses Virtual Machine Tools [vmtool] to install NixOS into a virtual machine.
+Following example uses Virtual Machine Tools [vmtool] to **install NixOS into a virtual machine**.
 You should make yourself familiar with this tools chain to follow the installation described below.
 Alternatively select an appropriate method of installation from the NixOS Manual [nixman], and continue to the next section.